Manchester City have lost three games in a row for the first time since April 2018.

 After holding City to a 2-2 draw last December, Crystal Palace boss Oliver Glasner highlighted a lack of intensity, space around the pivot and set-pieces as the main ways in which opponents can get at Man City.

-Specifically, Glasner is quoted as saying: “When we get our runners into pace and get the space, its not so easy to defend us.
+Specifically, Glasner is quoted as saying: “When we get our runners into pace and get the space, it’s not so easy to defend us.
 It was part of the idea to come into these spaces, and one thing was long balls and going for long balls.”

 Glasner ended up overseeing Crystal Palace’s famous 1-0 victory over Man City in last season’s FA Cup Final, so he seems a logical reference when it comes to tackling Pep Guardiola’s side right now.